UtrechtUniversity/workshop-introduction-to-R-and-data/installation.md

 - Restart your R session
 - Click on `Packages`>`Install`.
 Is `Install to library` pointing to `C:/Users/User/R-packages`?

+## Tidyverse installation is aborted and packages are said to have "non zero exit status"

+You may be dealing with an old version of R. Update R by re-installing it from CRAN(https://cran.rstudio.com/).
+Try installing tidyverse again.

 ## Virusscanner blocks installation

 Do you get issues like this: